Caneletto, Venice, The Grand Canal, about 1740

 You have to try and give the viewers clues to understand the relationship between objects.

 Action step 1: Step-by-step perspective still life set-up

-Step 1: pick two objects for a still life, we want action here so lets pick an apple and a cup.
+- Step 1 – pick two objects for a still life, we want action here so let us pick an apple and a cup.

 As with most things drawing wise, in order to really ‘see’ a subject you have to learn the ability to trick your dominate left brain.

 This is the logical, sensible side that likes to label things, order things, and always tries to ‘help’ your more creative right side when your are drawing.